DiscoverLLM: From Executing Intents to Discovering Them: Experimental Results

 \subsection{Task Generalization}

-To test generalization, we evaluate the Llama variants on a diverse set of unseen tasks: travel plans, data visualization code, research abstracts, website components, and text-to-image prompts (details in \ref{tab:generalization}).
+\paragraph{Across unseen tasks.} To test generalization, we evaluate the Llama variants on a diverse set of unseen tasks: travel plans, data visualization code, research abstracts, website components, and text-to-image prompts.
+Further details are provided in Appendix \ref{appendix:generalization}.
 As seen in \autoref{tab:generalization}, \ours{} outperforms baselines with only a slight decrease in efficiency, demonstrating that its collaborative behaviors generalize across tasks.

+\paragraph{Across simulator configurations.} We further validate that our gains do not stem from bias in training and evaluating on the same user simulator configuration.
+Specifically, we ran four ablations of the user simulator: two different backbone LLMs (i.e., GPT-5.4-mini, Claude Haiku 4.5), removing single-dimension focus, and tripling the tangential probability.
+Across all ablations, \ours{} achieved the best Discovery Score and uses the fewest tokens (Appendix~\ref{appendix:ablations}).

+\paragraph{Clarification evaluation.} We also assessed our models' on frameworks that focus on clarification capability.
+Specifically, evaluation against the user simulator from CollabLLM~\cite{wu2025collabllm} and on AmbigNQ~\citep{zhang2024modeling} (i.e., ambiguous questions) revealed that \ours{} matches or exceeds all baselines (Appendix~\ref{appendix:external_benchmarks}).

+\paragraph{Reward component ablation.} To isolate the contribution of each reward component, we also trained an offline-DPO variant from Qwen3-8B with only the discovery reward ($\text{R}_\text{d}$), without the length penalty ($\text{R}_\text{e}$).
+We observed that removing the length penalty yields a slightly higher Discovery score at a small token cost---details in Appendix~\ref{appendix:reward_ablation}.